pkeffect/Scripts/rust_game_windows/carbon/README.md

 ## README.md

-Download the .bat files for the release you want to use.
+1. Download the .bat files for the release you want to use.

-Create a local directory to place them in.
+2. Create a local directory to place them in.

-Run the steamcmd install script.
+3. Run the steamcmd install script.

-When its done type 'quit'.
+4. When its done type 'quit'.

-Then run the .bat script for installing whichever release you chose.
+5. Then run the .bat script for installing whichever release you chose.

-The install script also includes Oxide.Ext.RustEdit.dll and Oxide.Ext.Discord.dll and places them in the correct directory for you.
+6. The install script also includes Oxide.Ext.RustEdit.dll and Oxide.Ext.Discord.dll and places them in the correct directory for you.

-Example Startup scripts will be included soon....

 ## Todo

 - [ ] Add error handling and reporting
 - [ ] Optimize and clean up code
-  - [ ] Combine into a single script for all Carbon server deployments
+  - [ ] Combine into a single script for all Carbon deployments
+- [ ] Add exmaple startup scripts for each deployment

-## In Progress
+### In Progress

 - [ ] Work on Github Repo

-## Done ✓
+### Done ✓

 - [x] Create my first TODO list here !